 - Choose between two options to deploy and run the system:

 - Download the generated project files, customize as required and deploy

 The IT administrator define the service and space names within the GigaSpaces Platform:

 - Service name (default is demo) - define the name of the stateful service that holds the Space Where GigaSpaces data is stored.
 It is the logical cache that holds data objects in memory and might also hold them in layered in tiering.
 Data is hosted from multiple SoRs, consolidated as a unified data model. data

 - Space name (default is demo) - define the Space name that will be deployed within the GigaSpaces Platform

 Data source properties

 These properties define the connection to the selected data source.
 This enables easy connection, review, and selection of data at the source database that is used to create the GigaSpaces Object Types.

-Defines the JDBC driver’s maven coordinates (group, artifact and version).
+Defines the JDBC Java DataBase Connectivity.
+This is an application programming interface (API) for the Java programming language, which defines how a client may access a database. driver’s maven coordinates (group, artifact and version).
 Note that this will get auto-filled if you select a built-in data type with the latest version at the time of GigaSpaces Ops Manager release, but you can choose an older/newer version if needed.

 Defines the JDBC driver’s class name.